namukang/princetonroaring20.com/members/cara.markdown

 ![Cara](/images/members/current/cara.jpg)

 Cara, whose street name is Chocolate Thunda, brings the flavor to Roaring 20.
-She also brings the volume...to the entire campus.
+She also brings the volume…to the entire campus.
 Although she is literally a force of nature, her bark is definitely worse than her bite.
 Cara is a real softie on the inside.
-Cara was formerly a pre-meddie but decided she was off that because it sucked.
-Now she is on a more creative path towards the theater, where her unique personality will actually be of some use.
-When she's not belting it out in the alto section, she can be heard singing TSwift and MCyrus, gabbing about her love of giraffes and Coogi sweaters, busting out her signature "BUHHH" laugh, or making love to her Chipotle burrito bowl.
+When she’s not belting it out in the alto section, she can be heard singing TSwift and MCyrus, gabbing about her love of giraffes and Coogi sweaters, busting out her signature “BUHHH” laugh, or making love to her Chipotle burrito bowl.